 Introduction

-This document defines the High-Level Architecture Documentation for the FSM programme.
+This document defines the High-Level Architecture Documentation for the Future Service Management (FSM) programme.
 The FSM programme involves the replacement of DCC’s on-premises ‘BMC Remedy’ DSMS (DCC Service Management System) solution, which is hosted in the CGI data centre (private cloud).
 The primary objective of the programme is to disaggregate the DCC Service Management System from the Data Service Provider (DSP) and align the solution to DCC’s ‘Cloud first’ strategy outlined in the Cloud Adoption Framework.

 A reverse logistics solution for the 3G, LRR and 4G Comms Hubs is also within the scope of this programme.
 This functionality will be a replacement of the Remedy Return Record module for 3G and LRR Comms Hubs.
 In addition to this, a strategic OMS solution for 4G comms hub forecasting, ordering & returns will also be provisioned.